 PRI and GOF program fees and grant revenue increased by \$16.4 million due primarily to an increase in program fees associated with Home Advantage as average loan amount increased nearly 10% year over year.
-Bond program revenues (mortgage interest, unrealized loss on mortgage-backed securities (MBS), investment earnings and other) decreased by \$37.3 million due to a \$35.1 million net decrease in the unrealized gain on MBSs and decreased interest revenue from a lower balance of MBSs.
+Bond program revenues (mortgage interest, unrealized loss on MBSs, investment earnings and other) decreased by \$37.3 million due to a \$35.1 million net decrease in the unrealized gain on MBSs and decreased interest revenue from a lower balance of MBSs.